Woman dies in Sydney house fire | CBC News

 The woman was taken to hospital, where she died.

-James MacKinnon, a neighbour, said his son saw some kind of light in the house and alerted him, so the pair took a look.
+James MacKinnon, a neighbour, said his son saw a strange light in the house and alerted him, so the pair took a look.

-MacKinnon said once he realized what was happening he called the fire department's emergency number.
+MacKinnon said once he realized it was not someone with a flashlight trying to get into the house, he called the fire department's emergency number.

 "We perceived, inside of the porch area there, a flicker towards the entrance and then that area just became dark with smoke, and there was smoke coming both sides of the building," MacKinnon said.